mbh1620/sailing_sim/README.md

 To be used on a real boat a PID control loop would need to be used to keep the steering constant.

+Also a moving average filter could be applied to a wind vane sensor so that the wind direction can be accurately sensed.
+This would then allow the sail to be set at the correct position.

 ![photo2](https://github.com/mbh1620/sailing_sim/blob/master/sailing.gif)